 Samuels Solicitors, based in Devon, are a niche litigation practice with a particular specialism in bringing professional negligence claims against solicitors, over several decades.
 We have helped clients not only in Devon, but throughout the whole of the UK, when then have had claims against their solicitors.

 Our managing partner, Jan Samuel, has been a member of the Professional Negligence Lawyers Association for many years, and is described by clients as a litigation heavyweight.
-Jan is supported by his business parter Judith Thompson, who worked at some of the biggest law firms in the UK, specifically in the area of professional negligence, before moving home to Devon.

 If you have been let down by a solicitor, don't delay.
 Contact us today to see how we can help you recover your losses.